-Learn the Revision carpal tunnel decompression and application of Polyganics Vivosorb membrane surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Revision carpal tunnel decompression and application of Polyganics Vivosorb membrane surgical procedure.
+Learn the Carpal tunnel decompression: Revision and application of Polyganics Vivosorb membrane surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Carpal tunnel decompression: Revision and application of Polyganics Vivosorb membrane surgical procedure.

 Carpal tunnel results from compression of the median nerve on the volar aspect of the wrist.
 Decompression is a successful operation when performed for the appropriate indication, when the nerve is completely released and when there is no impairment of nerve glide in the post-operative period.